 1. The State Plan Coordinator: - a.
 Submit a plan change with documentation of this program to Federal OSHA; - b.
-Include an annual assessment of CAPOSH effectiveness in the State OSH Annual Report (SOAR) and provide information about new partnerships and alliances to the area director.
-2. Alliances Team Leader (TL) and Partnerships TL: - a.
-Set measurements for agreements that support the OSH mission and Strategic Management Plan; - b.
-Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with NCDOL procedures; - c.
-Cultivate relationships with employers, employee groups, individuals, industry associations, public sector entities and not-for-profit groups to foster an improved safety and health culture; - o Alliances TL will meet with potential alliances to discuss benefits of an agreement that is mutually beneficial. - o Partnerships TL will review partnership applications and schedule partnership meetings with OSH bureau chiefs, affected district supervisors, and potential partners to ensure that the partnership will be mutually beneficial. - d.
-Discuss potential new agreements with the affected SEP committee; - e.
-Recommend new alliances and partnerships that most benefit the missions and goals of NCDOL and support the strategic management plan; - f.
-The TLs will formalize through written agreements those relationships that most benefit the mission and strategic goals of OSH; - g.
-Alliances TL and Partnerships TL
+Include an annual assessment of CAPOSH effectiveness in the State OSH Annual Report (SOAR) and provide information about new Partnerships and Alliances to the Area Director.
+2. Alliance Chair and Partnership Chair: - a.
+Set measurements for agreements that support the OSH mission and Strategic Management Plan. - b.
+Review APN 18 periodically and update as needed to ensure effectiveness and accuracy with NCDOL procedures. - c.
+Cultivate relationships with employers, employee groups, individuals, industry associations, public sector entities and not-for-profit groups to foster an improved safety and health culture; - o Alliance Chair will meet with potential Alliances to discuss benefits of an agreement that is mutually beneficial. - o Partnership Chair will review Partnership applications and schedule Partnership meetings with OSH Bureau Chiefs, affected District Supervisors, and potential partners to ensure that the Partnership will be mutually beneficial. - d.
+Discuss potential new agreements with the affected SEP committee. - e.
+Recommend new Alliances and Partnerships that most benefit the missions and goals of NCDOL and support the strategic management plan. - f.
+Will formalize through written agreements those relationships that most benefit the mission and strategic goals of OSH. - g.
+Alliance Chair will work with the applicable SEP TL for a point of contact that will assist in monitoring respective agreements that are applicable to their SEP.

-- The alliances TL will designate the SEP committee (as applicable) that will assist in monitoring respective agreements that are applicable to their SEP. - The partnerships TL will be responsible for ensuring that a POC/TL is appointed to each partnership.
-The appointed POC/TL will schedule quarterly walk-throughs and send documentation to the partnerships TL for posting on the F drive. - h.
-Send information pertinent to CAPOSH agreements to the Education, Training and Technical Assistance (ETTA) bureau for posting on the One Stop Shop for OSH personnel; - i.
-Maintain a listing of active CAPOSH agreements; - Send original copies of the agreements to ETTA to post on the One Stop Shop and the NCDOL website.
-ETTA will also maintain a hard copy of the agreement in the respective alliances or partnerships file. - The partnership TL will send by email to the Planning, Statistics and Information Management (PSIM) Bureau the company name of the partnership primary contractor and the subcontractors on site, the specific address of the partnership location, the date of the partnership agreement, and the length of the partnership project for PSIM staff to designate on the OSH Division's establishment database a deferment of programmed planned inspections for these companies at the specific site.
-The partnership TL will notify PSIM of any changes, which may include a change to the length of the partnership agreement including completion or termination dates. - j.
-Ensure each partnership and alliance file is maintained with required documentation (injury/illness data, quarterly walk-throughs, agreements, etc.); - k.
-Update alliance and partnership agreement templates as applicable; - l.
-Include support for agreements in the Strategic Management Plan; - m.
-Provide information and advice to the director to assist in guiding the CAPOSH program; - n.
-Attend scheduled meetings as applicable; - o.
-Monitor agreements and required activity related to the agreement. - p.
-Review agreements annually to ensure that the goals and objectives identified in the agreement are being met; - q.
-Make recommendations for termination, expiration and/or modification to agreements that are no longer functional and/or active; - r.
-Update application information as needed to reflect strategic plan goals; - s.
-Coordinate with SEP team leaders (AKA Chairs and Co-Chairs) whenever a summary description of current agreements are required.
+- h.
+The Partnership Chair will be responsible for ensuring that a TL for each Partnership is appointed.
+The appointed Partnership TL will schedule quarterly walk-throughs and send documentation to the Partnership Chair for posting on the F drive.
+Refer to 3.
+Below. - i.
+Maintain a listing of active agreements; - o Send original copies of the agreements to ETTA to post on the One Stop Shop (Field Information System Coordinator) and the NCDOL website.
+ETTA will also maintain a hard copy of the agreement in the respective Alliances or Partnerships file. - o The Partnership TL will send by email to the Planning, Statistics, and Information Management (PSIM) Bureau, the company name of the Partnership primary contractor and the subcontractors on site, the specific address of the Partnership location, the date of the Partnership agreement, and the length of the Partnership project for PSIM staff to designate on the OSH Division's establishment database a deferment of programmed planned inspections for these companies at the specific site.
+The Partnership TL will notify PSIM of any changes, which may include a change to the length of the Partnership agreement including completion or termination dates. - j.
+Ensure each Partnership and Alliance electronic file is maintained with required documentation (i.e., injury/illness data, quarterly walk-throughs, agreements). - k.
+Update Alliance and Partnership agreement templates as applicable. - l.
+Include support for agreements in the Strategic Management Plan. - m.
+Provide information and advice to the director to assist in guiding the CAPOSH program. - n.
+Attend scheduled meetings as applicable. - o Monitor agreements and required activity related to the agreement. - p.
+Review agreements periodically to ensure that the goals and objectives identified in the agreement are being met. - q.
+Make recommendations to the Director's Office on agreements for termination, expiration, extension and/or modification as applicable. - r.
+Update application information as needed to reflect Strategic Management Plan goals. - s.
+Coordinate with SEP Team Leaders (Chairs and Co-Chairs) whenever a summary description of current agreements is required.